 Geographic Information System (GIS) Engines Server and desktop engines that combine relational databases with spatial interpretation and produce outputs in the form of maps.
 GIS engines capture, store, integrate, analyze and display data that is spatially referenced.

 Search Engines Standards and software tools to support both searching and indexing capabilities.
 A search engine is a tool used to help find information on the internet, intranet or in databases and file servers.
 Each search engine has its own way of gathering, classifying, and displaying information to the user.
-Approved search engines may be embedded in web browsers (toolbars) on VA desktops, and/or used by VA websites and web-based applications to enable internal search capabilities.
+Authorized search engines may be embedded in web browsers (toolbars) on VA desktops, and/or used by VA websites and web-based applications to enable internal search capabilities.

 User Interface Mobile Framework Software frameworks installed on small form factor mobile devices to support running mobile applications.